fork-commit-merge/fork-commit-merge/README.md

 Sit back and wait for a response and feedback of the pull request.
 If everything is working fine, you should get the pull request merged.

+After the merge, actions-user bot will reset the tests for the next contributor.

 ## Influences

 This project was inspired by a number of fantastic resources designed to help newcomers make their first contributions to open source.
 In particular, we would like to acknowledge: